davegallant/vpngate/README.md

 - Allow for random server to be selected (--random)
 - Allow for servers to be cycled through when a speedtest fails (--cycle)
 - Allow for a specific country to be selected (--country)
+- Cache list of vpn servers in a json file (merge cache?)